ASU/asu-unity-stack/README.md

 ### check-element-changes

-This tools shows outdated markup into the folder `bootstrap4-theme` It takes as argument the number of days past from the last file changes.
+This tool shows outdated markup into the folder `bootstrap4-theme` It takes as an argument the number of days past from the last file changes.

 Example:
-lets say today is 4 November 2021 and I want to show those files changed 2 days ago run the command  `node ./scripts/check-element-changes.js -d 2`
+let's say today is 4 November 2021 and I want to show those files changed 2 days ago run the command  `node ./scripts/check-element-changes.js -d 2`

-I will display  only those files , which extension is `.templates.js` which date change is  >= 2nd November
+I will display  only those files, which extension is `.templates.js` which date change is  >= 2nd November

 shortcut command `yarn check-element-changes 2`